-- A remote host, running an SSH server, that has X client programs available - An X server running on your PC under Windows, such as Hummingbird's eXceed
+- A remote host, running an SSH server, that has X client programs available - An X server running on your PC under Windows, such as Hummingbird's eXceed ecureCRT, like any other SSH client, can run into unexpected difficulties interacting with an SSH server.
+In this section we cover problems specific to SecureCRT.
+For more general problems, see also Chapter 12.

 SSH makes your X connection secure by a process called X forwarding.
-Section 9.3 Turning on X forwarding is trivial in SecureCRT.
+[9.3] Turning on X forwarding is trivial in SecureCRT.
 Simply put a checkmark in the checkbox "Forward X11 Packets."
 It is found in the Session Options window: click the Advanced button, and select the Port Forwarding tab.